sgtmons/Set-YubiKeyStaticOTP2/README.md

   - Avoid saving OTPs or static passwords on YubiKeys used for very high-risk, highly privileged, or externally exposed accounts.

 > While these mitigations reduce the risk, **the risk cannot be eliminated entirely**.

 ---
-## PowerShell Code
-- This code can be improved on a lot.
-I left it Initially verbose for now.

----